Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 The Practical Implication

-When your child spends 20 minutes practising phonics on QuizKin — actively responding to prompts, sounding out letters, and solving problems — it is a fundamentally different experience from watching 20 minutes of cartoons.
-Both count as "screen time" under the guidelines, but their impact on your child's development is not comparable.
+When your child spends 20 minutes practising phonics on QuizKin — actively responding to prompts, sounding out letters, working through problems — it's a fundamentally different experience from watching 20 minutes of cartoons.
+Both count as "screen time" under the guidelines.
+But their impact on your child's development?
+Not remotely comparable.

-This does not mean active screen time has no limits.
-Even educational app time should be capped at 20-30 minutes per session.
-But it does mean you should feel significantly less guilty about educational app time than about passive video time.
+This doesn't mean active screen time has no limits.
+Even educational app sessions should be capped at 20-30 minutes.
+But it does mean you should feel significantly less guilty about those phonics practice sessions than about the YouTube rabbit holes.

 Practical Screen Time Management for Singapore Families